 I am experienced in both qualitative and quantitative experimental design and am effective at conveying the justification for my methods to stakeholders, granting agencies, and research ethics boards.
 I have designed experimental paradigms using several programming languages and tools, including MATLAB (Psychtoolbox), Unity (C#), Qualtrics, Presentation, and E-Prime.

 I have an advanced grasp of both frequentist and Bayesian inference and have employed a wide range of parametric and nonparametric test statistics in my work.
 I am proficient in doing analyses in MATLAB, R, SPSS, Sawtooth Lighthouse Studio (Maxdiff/CBC), Google Data Studio, JASP, Excel, Sheets, and Prism.

-Over the years, I've given 10 invited talks and guest lectures at universities and colleges throughout North America.
-I've personally presented my research 14 times and have had my research presented by collaborators an additional 8 times at national and international conferences.
+My research has appeared in top-tier journals and has been featured in several pop-sci publications.
+I have given 10 invited talks and guest lectures at universities and colleges throughout North America.
+In addition to this, I have personally presented my research 14 times and have had my research presented by collaborators an additional nine times at national and international conferences.

-I've been a teaching assistant 20 times since 2009 for a variety of college and university courses.
-I've given numerous lectures and mentored undergraduate and graduate students.
-During graduate school, I was also a member of the Canadian Institutes of Health Research (CIHR) Synapse Mentorship Program, tasked with judging regional science fairs.
+I have been a teaching assistant 20 times since 2009 for a variety of college and university courses and have given numerous university lectures.
+I have mentored undergraduate and graduate students and was a member of the Canadian Institutes of Health Research (CIHR) Synapse Mentorship Program.